awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-driver-libraries.md

 ## Using the driver in Java code<a name="jdbc20-use-driver-java-code"></a>

 You must include all the driver library files in the class path\.
 This is the path that the Java Runtime Environment searches for classes and other resource files\.
-For more information, see "Setting the Class Path" in the appropriate Java SE documentation\.
+For more information, see the appropriate Java SE documentation to set the class path for your operating system\.
 + Windows: [https://docs\.oracle\.com/javase/7/docs/technotes/tools/windows/classpath\.html](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/classpath.html)
 + Linux and Solaris: [https://docs\.oracle\.com/javase/7/docs/technotes/tools/solaris/classpath\.html](https://docs.oracle.com/javase/7/docs/technotes/tools/solaris/classpath.html)
-+ Text